-Mobile web apps can be thought of as websites designed to look and respond like native applications.
+Mobile web apps can be considered websites designed to look and respond like native applications.
 Thanks to the HTML5 platform, providing users with a ‘native’ performance experience allowed large websites to be accessed and enjoyed on mobile devices without sacrificing the quality of the user experience.
-This allowed many large media based websites to be ‘condensed’ into portable, mini websites that behave like an ‘app’ would – meaning convenience for the user.
+This allowed many large media-based websites to be ‘condensed’ into portable, mini websites that behave like an ‘app’ would – meaning convenience for the user.

 Hybrid apps are essentially a combination of both types.
-They can utilize the features found in your device (microphone, camera, motion sensors, etc.) to perform specific tasks, or harness these features to help you perform daily tasks ‘better’ with their help.
-For example, many retail companies offer hybrid apps that let you view their database of products and improve your shopping experience by offering coupons or features that make use of the technology in your phone.
-Media companies allow you to access tons of information such as articles or image galleries and allow you to contribute to the catalog of information by uploading media you have created, all without ever touching a desktop.
-Whether you choose to develop your idea as a WebView app or Compiled Hybrid app, there are many tough questions that will need to be answered before your idea becomes a reality.
+They can utilize the features found in your device (microphone, camera, motion sensors, etc.) to perform specific tasks or harness these features to help you perform daily tasks ‘better’ with their help.
+For example, many retail companies offer hybrid apps that let you view their database of products and improve your shopping experience by providing coupons or features that use the technology on your phone.
+Media companies allow you to access tons of information, such as articles or image galleries, and contribute to the catalog of details by uploading media you have created, all without touching a desktop.
+Whether you choose to develop your idea as a WebView app or a Compiled Hybrid app, many tough questions will need to be answered before your idea becomes a reality.

-There are now mobile app development companies that specialize in creating/building all types of mobile apps, and some of the results are truly astounding.
-Working with a full-scale company such as www.clearbridgemobile.com can make the process much simpler, as they have in-house teams to assist you at every stage of the process.
-From design to the testing phase, the integration of marketing professionals and technical experts can ensure that the final product is better than what you initially envisioned.
+Mobile app development companies now specialize in creating/building all types of mobile apps, and some of the results are truly astounding.
+Working with a full-scale company can make the process much more straightforward, as they have in-house teams to assist you at every stage.
+Integrating marketing professionals and technical experts can ensure that the final product is better than what you initially envisioned, from the design to the testing phase.
 No matter what type of mobile app you want to develop, work with a professional company to get professional results.